-The Canadian government has announced the CECRA program, which will seek to provide loans, including forgivable loans, to commercial property owners who lower or forgo rent for small businesses over the months of April (retroactively), May and June 2020.
+The Canadian government has announced the CECRA program, which will seek to provide loans, including forgivable loans, to commercial property owners who lower or forgo rent for small businesses.
 For more information regarding eligibility and how to apply for CECRA, see this blog post.

 Proposed Timeline Extensions for Canadian Businesses

 On June 10, 2020, the federal government introduced Bill C-17, which, if passed, will temporarily suspend some key time limits for businesses under federal legislation where the circumstances of the pandemic may make compliance difficult or impossible or where the expiration of deadlines may produce “unfair or undesirable” effects.
 Stay tuned for further updates.